slim-ai/mob-code-server/README.md

 Or better yet, never deal with machine setup again when you onboard a team member.

 Through configuration, this project:
+* provision and manage local SSH keys for accessing the server, including managing the `.ssh/config` file.
-* provision SSH key in your gitlab account
+* provision and manage SSH key in your gitlab account
+* setup code server, with real/validated LetsEncrypt certificates
+* expose the server using real DNS names
-* check out your code repositories specified in the configuration file
+* check out your code repositories (specified in the configuration file), and commits any uncommitted changes upon destruction of the server.
-* and when you destroy the server, will commit uncommitted changes - and deprovision the SSH key in gitlab

 > *foot note:* this is derivative work by awesome open source projects from:
 > * pulumi.com